Wallet Logo

 ===== End Results =====

-This version of Green: Bitcoin Wallet is not verifiable.
+This version of Green: Bitcoin Wallet is reproducible.

-Subsequently, we filed an issue in their GitHub repository.
+For this reason, we are closing issue in their GitHub repository.

 Tests performed by Leo Wandersleb, Daniel Andrei R. Garcia